🔼The name Uzi: Summary

 The name Uzi comes from the Hebrew verb עזז ('azaz), generally meaning to be strong:

 If we regard the final yod as a possessive, then the name Uzi means My Strength.
-If we regards the final yod as a remnant of the appellative יה (Yah) = יהו (Yahu) = יו (Yu), which are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh, then the name Uzi translates to Power Of Yahweh, or Strength Of The Lord.
+If it's the mark of an adjective it would mean something like Strong Guy's.
+If we regard the final yod as a remnant of the appellative יה (Yah) = יהו (Yahu) = יו (Yu), which are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh, then the name Uzi translates to Power Of Yahweh, or Strength Of The Lord.